PsymonLi/sw/penctl/docs/markdown/penctl_system_factory-default.md

 ### Options

 ```
+      --force   proceed with the command
   -h, --help    help for factory-default
 ```

 ### Options inherited from parent commands